blacktau/blacktau-openauth/README.md

 On the To Do list in no particular order:

-* Add OAuth 2.0 support to the Asp.net Core middelware.
 * Improve exception handling.
 * Increase Test coverage
 * Add more DI container support.